Philadelphia man cleared after 37 years in prison, sues city

 In his view, the official misconduct stemmed from “institutional racism, or pure bias.”

 “The cases needed to be closed.
-The inner city minority were interchangeable, as long has you had someone in the defendant’s chair,” he said.
+The inner city minority were interchangeable, as long as you had someone in the defendant’s chair,” he said.

 Philadelphia District Attorney Larry Krasner has championed about two dozen exoneration cases.
 A supervisor in his office, Matthew Stiegler, said Thursday the office agreed with the federal judge who found that Stokes’ constitutional rights were egregiously violated.

 Both detectives who allegedly offered Lee a sex-for-lies deal to help them close the homicide case are now deceased.
+The lawsuit names their estates as defendants.

-“I fell weak and went along with the offer,” Lee told the federal judge in November, recalling his testimony at the May 1984 preliminary hearing.
+“I fell weak and went along with the offer,” Lee told the federal judge in November, recalling his false testimony at the May 1984 preliminary hearing.

-One surviving prosecutor, now in private practice, did not immediately return a message seeking comment Thursday.
-He has given a statement saying he doesn’t remember the case, according to court files.
+Two surviving prosecutors named in the suit, now in private practice, did not immediately return messages seeking comment Thursday.
+At least one has given a statement saying he doesn’t remember the case, according to court files.

+The Philadelphia police department declined to comment on the case.
+The city did not immediately return a message seeking comment on Thursday.

 Follow Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale